stratum-mining/sv2-spec/04-Protocol-Security.md

 # 4 Protocol Security

 Stratum V2 employs a type of encryption scheme called AEAD (authenticated encryption with associated data) to address the security aspects of all communication that occurs between clients and servers.
-This provides both confidentiality and integrity for the ciphertexts (i.e. encrypted data) being transferred, as well as providing integrity for associated data which is not encrypted.
+This provides both confidentiality and integrity for the messages being transferred as encrypted data, as well as providing integrity for associated data which is not encrypted.
-Prior to opening any Stratum V2 channels for mining, clients MUST first initiate the cryptographic session state that is used to encrypt all messages sent between themselves and servers.
+Prior to opening any Stratum V2 Connections, clients MUST first initiate the cryptographic session state that is used to encrypt all messages sent between themselves and servers.
 Thus, the cryptographic session state is independent of V2 messaging conventions.

 At the same time, this specification proposes optional use of a particular handshake protocol based on the **Noise Protocol framework**<sup>[8](#reference-8)</sup>.